farizrahman4u/unbias/README.md

 * Morpher

-    The morpher models transforms your inputs to a representation that (ideally) does not contain any biases.
+    The morpher model transforms your inputs to a representation that (ideally) does not contain any biases.
 Input shape should match the shape of your input data (X).
 Output shape is arbitrary.

 * Task